South Africa Renewables Developers Impatient for New Bidding Opportunities in 2021

 Ongoing crises at Eskom led the government to propose breaking up the utility in 2019.
 There are also now plans to establish an independent transmission system and market operator and to procure roughly 20 GW of new utility-scale wind and PV by 2030, said Ahlfeldt.

-“Government and Eskom have already begun to implement the roadmap and make reforms to the electricity supply industry, although it's taking longer for Eskom to resolve legal separation of its core business units than initially planned,” he said.
+“[The] government and Eskom have already begun to implement the roadmap and make reforms to the electricity supply industry, although it's taking longer for Eskom to resolve legal separation of its core business units than initially planned,” he said.

 In another sign of improving fortunes for renewable power developers, Eskom’s management has gone from dragging its feet over signing new power-purchase agreements to openly welcoming more clean energy on the grid.

-“Eskom's current CEO acknowledged the vital role IPPs play in the market and even requested more wind and solar capacity be procured to address supply shortfall and low probability that new coal or new nuclear will be built,” said Ahlfeldt.
+“Eskom's current CEO acknowledged the vital role IPPs play in the market and even requested more wind and solar capacity be procured to address supply shortfall and the low probability that new coal or new nuclear will be built,” said Ahlfeldt.

 Looking at other renewable energy opportunities in South Africa

-Renewable IPP representatives figured prominently among the more than 1,100 attendees to a September risk mitigation bidders’ conference held by DMRE.
-That’s despite the fact that the technology-agnostic procurement round was for dispatchable capacity, and thus likely to favor fossil-fueled power plants.
+Renewable IPP representatives figured prominently among the more than 1,100 attendees to a September risk-mitigation bidders’ conference held by the Department of Mineral Resources and Energy.
+That’s despite the fact that the technology-agnostic procurement round was for dispatchable capacity and thus likely to favor fossil-fueled power plants.

 Companies attending the conference included Mainstream Renewable Power, ACWA Power, Enel Green Power and EDF Renewables, among others.